Fifth ART bus crash reported since full service began

 Some people are blaming drivers for not paying attention.

-“I think it is the drivers being aware of what is over their left or right shoulders,” Albuquerque resident Todd Lovell said.
-“They should know what is going on.”
+“I think it’s the drivers being aware of what’s over their left or their right shoulders,” Albuquerque resident Todd Lovell said.
+“Knowing what’s going on and throwing a signal once in a while out of common courtesy and etiquette.”

 The city said it is evaluating what tweaks need to be made to the ART system over the next several months for things to run more smoothly.